sakshiyk/amazon-clone/README.md

-# Amazon Website Clone
+ÿþ# Amazon Website Clone

 This project is a simplified HTML/CSS clone of the Amazon website's front page layout.

 ## Description

-The project consists of a single HTML file (`index.html`) and a CSS file (`style.css`) that together replicate the basic structure and styling of Amazon's website homepage.
+The project consists of a single HTML file (`index.html`and a CSS file (`style.css`) that together replicate the basic structure and styling of Amazon's website homepage.

 ## Features